Philip the Handsome: Death and aftermath

-Epithet
+Epithets

 His good looks earned him the nickname "the Handsome" or "the Fair".

 Many contemporaries noticed Philip's physical attractiveness.
 Vincenzo Querini, the Venetian ambassador, described Philip as "physically beautiful, vigorous and rich" (bello di corpo, gagliardo e prospero).
 Peter Martyr d'Anghiera and Lorenzo de Padilla also noted his good looks.
-When Louis XII saw him, the king said, "What a handsome prince!"
+When Louis XII of France saw him, the king said, "What a handsome prince!"
 (Que voilà un beau prince)."

 He was a slim sportsman who liked to dress in a sumptuous style and knew how to impress women.
 His skills in knightly exercises and the hunt was such that even as a youth, he acted as teacher of the princes sent to his court.

+Joan-Lluis Palos suggests that the epithet might come also from his riding style and his behaviours as a sportsman.
+When he visited Castile in 1502, he astonished his hosts when he displayed his riding skills by leaping from one horse to another.
+He also admired a Spanish riding style (inspired by the Muslims), called "à la jineta", with bent knees and short stirrups.
+He learned this from Rámon of Cardona, Master of King Ferdinand's stable, in a matter of days.
+According to Lorenzo de Padilla, he "played all sports as a pastime, and was fonder of la pelota [handball] than any other."
+He also appeared to prefer the luxurious "Moorish" dressing style to the Spanish one.